ae-dschorsaanjo/math-is-fun/README.md

 Math is Fun! is the variation/continuation/spiritual successor of [game.py](https://github.com/ae-dschorsaanjo/game.py) written in Free Pascal.

+Tested on Windows 10 and Xubuntu 18.10, it should work on virtually anything.

 # How to ~~use~~ play?

 It is easy!
 Just run the executable (after compiling, if necessary) and you can do the settings in-game along